IhChowdhury/spring-boot-sample-projects/README.md

-## Spring Boot : Sample Rest Api
+## Spring Boot : Sample Rest Api With Spring Security
-I have tried to create basic rest api using spring boot.
+This branch is about to implement Spring Security for Rest Api

 > Project Information
 - Java Version: JDK 17